naort-dev/tradingbot/blog/2019-08-11_Moritz_updates3.md

 ## Beta progress so far: we’ve listened to your feedback

--We have addressed and fixed over 30 tickets pertaining to bugs or improvement requests.
+-   We have addressed and fixed over 30 tickets pertaining to bugs or improvement requests.
--We have widened our data basis and added additional candle intervals to the Trality Bot Back-tester.
+-   We have widened our data basis and added additional candle intervals to the Trality Bot Back-tester.
 Available now: 1d, 12h, 6h, 1h, 30m, 15m and 5m.
--We have improved the mobile view so that you are now able to deploy and monitor your bots on cell phones and tablets.
+-   We have improved the mobile view so that you are now able to deploy and monitor your bots on cell phones and tablets.
 The Bot Code Editor will remain web-based for the time being.
--Live trading will be available soon!
+-   Live trading will be available soon!
 Everything is already in place, we are just undergoing the final tests.
 Within the next 2 weeks we will enable live trading on Binance!

 [Join our Beta to be informed about live trading ->](https://auth.beta.trality.com/#/signup)